confidential-containers/confidentialcontainers.org/content/en/docs/overview/trust-model/trust_model.md

+---
-# Trust Model for Confidential Containers
+title: Trust Model for Confidential Containers
+date: 2024-01-23
+description: >
+  Definitions, references, and scope
+categories:
+- docs
+tags:
+- docs
+- trust-model
+weight: 1
+---

 A clear definition of trust for the confidential containers project is needed to ensure the components and architecture deliver the security principles expected for cloud native confidential computing.
 It provides the solid foundations and unifying security principles